elrido/vagrant-debian-squeeze-64/README.md

 This script has been ported to Ubuntu 12.04.
 It will:

- 1. download the Debian 6.0 64bit iso via bittorrent
+ 1. download the Debian 6.0 64bit iso via torrent
  2. ... do some magic to turn it into a vagrant box file
  3. output package.box

 ## Usage

-    $ sudo ./build.sh
+    $ ./build.sh

 This should do everything you need.
-You will need to install the following packages, if they are not already installed:
+You will need sudo permissions at one point and have the following packages installed, if they aren't already:

 * vagrant
 * virtualbox-guest-additions-iso